Goodwood Festival of Speed: Forest Rally Stage

 From 2005 to present there has been a demonstration area for the rally cars at the top of the hill.
-Ever since its inception Southern Car Club have been entrusted with the organization of the rally stage, held under an MSA permit.
+Ever since its inception Southern Car Club have been entrusted with the organization of the rally stage, held under a Motorsport UK permit.

 Initially, in 2005, an existing track through the forest was widened, and the rally cars ran down through the forest, turned about on the tarmac section just outside the wood, and returned up the same track.
 This meant that the cars could only run one-at-a-time.

 In 2006, a full forest stage was introduced, designed by Hannu Mikkola as a complete circuit, with a separate start and finish line at the top of the wood.
 This allowed the cars to start at timed intervals, allowing many more cars to run.

 Supercar Paddock

 Since 2000, the Festival has hosted the Supercar Paddock for road-going supercars.
 Since 2014 cars could opt to do a timed run.
 It is now common for specialty car manufacturers to show off their latest sports model, including newly released mass-produced sports models and working concept models.